 Although every item at the museum is catalogued and documented, the origin of the beetle colony and how it arrived is a complete mystery.
 Goldman confirmed that the Field Museum’s beetle colony is “wildly successful.”

-Usually, museum colonies die off eventually.
+Usually, colonies of beetles in museums die off eventually.
 This colony is around 60 years old and continues to repopulate.
 The museum has not needed to add new beetles to it over the years; they seem to just replicate themselves, then die off in a wholly natural cycle.

 While the idea of countless beetles roaming the halls of the Field Museum sounds like the premise of a good old-fashioned horror film, and the odd one has escaped, there is no risk to the public, Goldman explained.